KidWind Solar Challenge

 • Fill out and upload the appropriate Solar Home requirements:

 • Wiring Diagram(s): Each circuit requires a separate wiring diagram.
 Teams must provide a wiring diagram for no more than three circuits.
 Each wiring diagram must include a symbols key.
 The wiring diagram should have the symbols labeled for all the electrical parts of a circuit, and every emergency switch clearly labeled as such in the diagram.
 If using power storage, teams will label how the solar panels are charging the power storage and how the storage is powering the loads on the device.
 Solar Home Elementary 4th-5th Division can create a hand drawn wiring diagram.
-For Solar Home 6th-8th and Solar Smart Home 9th-12th a printout is required and using a wiring diagram application is optional.
-If the wiring diagram is complicated, there is no need to fit it into a 8.5” x 11” paper size.
-The team can expand their diagram onto other pages as long as the continuation is clearly labeled. (upload file(s)).
 Find examples here.

 • Materials List: The material list is a document for teams to record all materials used in the solar home, how the materials were used, if the materials are recycled, found, or new, and the costs of materials.
 If the material is a 3D printed part, teams must explain if the file was found, modified, or created.
 Budget should identify 3D printed parts as new material cost.
 Material cost = filament price/filament weight x model weight.
 See Materials in Requirements for more information.